-The location for your surgery is: Ple Please arrive at the hospital at: The date/time of your surgery is: What do I need to bring?
-Your insurance card and photo I.D Only enough cash to cover co-payments, or a credit card A complete list of all medications, vitamins, herbals, and supplements you take A complete list of all medications, vitamins, herbals, and supplements you take If you use a rescue inhaler, please bring it with you If you use an insulin pump, leave this on, running, and bring your pump supplies.
-If you use a CPAP/BiPAP machine, please bring it with you A protective case for glasses or hearing aid Loose fitting clothes and flat shoes.
+Pl ease arrive at the hospital at: The date/time of your surgery is: What do I need to bring?
+Your insurance card and photo I.D Only enough cash to cover co-payments, or a credit card If you use a rescue inhaler, please bring it with you If you use a rescue inhaler, please bring it with you If you use an insulin pump, leave this on, running, and bring your pump supplies.
+If you use a CPAP/BiPAP machine, please bring it with you A protective case for glasses or hearing aid ose fitting clothes and flat shoes.
 If you are having breast surgery please bring a sports bra.
 If you are having surgery on your shoulders, arms, chest, or head, wear a shirt that buttons down the front.
 During surgery you will wear a hospital patient gown.
 If you have a copy of your Living Will/Power of Attorney please bring it if we do not already have a copy.
-Ple ease do not bring: Any electronics or jewelry, including wedding bands and body piercings Your daily medications, other than those noted above.
+Pl ease do not bring: Any electronics or jewelry, including wedding bands and body piercings Your daily medications, other than those noted above.
 We provide your usual medications during your stay.
 Contact lenses Please keep any valuables and unnecessary personal items such as jewelry, money, and electronics at home or leave them with a friend or family member.
-Any personal belongings kept by the patient, are the patient's responsibility and not the hospital's
+Any personal belongings kept by the patient, are the patient's responsibility and not the hospital's.